The Tripods (TV series)

 The Tripods is a television adaptation of John Christopher's The Tripods series of novels.
 It was jointly produced by the BBC in the United Kingdom and the Seven Network in Australia.
 The music soundtrack was written by Ken Freeman.

 Series one of The Tripods, broadcast in 1984, had 13 half-hour episodes written by Alick Rowe, the author of many radio plays, and covers the first book, The White Mountains; the 12-episode second series (1985) written by Christopher Penfold covers The City of Gold and Lead.
 Although a television script had been written for the third series, it was cancelled by BBC executives Michael Grade and Jonathan Powell due to the adaptation failing in the ratings.

-During the very first episode of The Tripods, subtitles appeared on the screen relaying news that Diana, Princess of Wales, had given birth to her second child, a boy.
-The child would later be named Harry.

 The first series was released on both VHS and DVD.
 The BBC released Tripods — The Complete Series 1 & 2 on DVD in March 2009.

 Premise

 Britain 2089.
 Since the invasion of the Tripods the country has been locked in a pre-industrial age.
 The Tripods tyranny on Earth has endured for decades, courtesy of the "Capping" process which most humans undergo on reaching adolescence.
 The caps are essentially metal plates which are fused into the wearer's head by the Tripods through which the Tripods can send instructions or orders.

 The Capped are not 'possessed'.
 They can work as butchers, farmers, blacksmiths, carpenters, get married, etc as they might have done otherwise, but they are never truly independent entities.
 Once capped, no one is ever truly free.

 Little wonder then that on being tipped off by a local resistance figure, Will Parker (John Shackley) has no intention of being Capped.
 He plans to escape, embarking on a long journey.
 In time, he is joined by his cousin Henry (Jim Baker) and a French lad, Jean-Paul Deliet (Ceri Seel) nicknamed "Beanpole".